xingchen0123/xingchen0123.github.io/index.md

 ## Working Papers
-- "Free Riding and Promotion: How Border Effect of Pollution Influences Promotion Tournament in a Multitasking Context" with Hanchen Jiang and Jiaheng Ling. *Under Review*
+- "Free Riding and Promotion: How Border Effect of Pollution Influences Promotion Tournament in a Multitasking Context" with Hanchen Jiang and Jiaheng Ling. [[link]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4433178)*Under Review*
 - "Land Reform, Grassroot Democracy and Political Trust: Evidence from China's Forestland Reform" with Yuanyuan Yi, Jintao Xu and Andong Zhuge.
-- "Living with COVID versus zero COVID: public attitude toward risk policies—— the case of covid-19" with Jiakun Zheng and Jianhua Xu
+- "Living with COVID versus zero COVID: public attitude toward risk policies—— the case of covid-19" with Jiakun Zheng and Jianhua Xu. [[link]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4433193)
 - "Economic Efficiency, Abatement Cost and Environmental Tax for Firms in China: A Shadow Price Approach" with Xuan Wang, Tianyang Xi and Jintao Xu.

 ## Working in Progress